 - Four Alpine Resorts – Mount Buller, Mount Stirling, Mount Hotham and Falls Creek;

-- More than 3 million High Country visitors a year.
+- Nearly 4 million High Country visitors a year.

 Since our establishment in 2016, the Ovens Murray Regional Partnership has been active consulting and engaging with thousands of people living and working in our community.